Neuromotor control lab

 Cerebrocerebellar interactions underlying the coordination of complex behaviour

-To make precise movements, our big and small brain (cerebrum and cerebellum) constantly exchange electrical signals.
-Thus far, studies have only examined the big and small brain separately, or in relation to one body part.
-Therefore, we lack a comprehensive understanding of how we control simultaneous movements of multiple body parts.
-With a new freely moving system that we have developed, we aim to reveal how these two brain cortices work together during natural behaviour.
+To make precise movements, our big and small brain (cerebrum and cerebellum) exchange electrical signals.
+Thus far, studies have examined the big and small brain separately, or in relation to one body part.
+Therefore, we lack a comprehensive understanding of how we control simultaneous movements in multiple body parts.
+This project hypothesis is that signals travel back and forth between the big and small brain at different stages of movement.
+With the technologies I develop, I aim to reveal how these two brain cortices work together during natural behaviour, deepening our understanding of neurological conditions.

 Techniques